dangets/presentations/thrust_intro/slides.md

 Closing Thoughts
 =================

-Strive towards programming _"what you want done"_, and not _"how you want it done"_.
-This is only to get more important in the coming future.
+For portability and flexibility, strive towards programming _"what you want done"_, and not _"how you want it done"_.
+This is only going to get more important in the heterogeneous CPU/GPU computing future.

 Be aware of the memory operations that are going on.
-To make CUDA/GPU computing "worth it" you have to have enough number crunching to outweigh the memory ops.
+To make CUDA/GPU computing "worth it" you have to have enough number crunching speedup to outweigh the memory transfers.

-There are some tasks that may be unsuited for Thrust's algorithms, but you can always fall back to raw CUDA if you need to and intermix them.
+There are some tasks that may be unsuited for Thrust's algorithms, but you can always fall back to raw CUDA if needed and intermix the two styles.

 When writing parallel functions, be aware of possible race conditions.
 Use immutable/const data whenever possible to minimize errors.